Get all the latest data for Mexico City

 So, is now a good time?

-Rather yes, January 2026 looks like a reasonable time to buy property in Mexico City if you plan to hold for the long term and you negotiate hard on price.
+Rather yes: early 2026 is a reasonable time to buy in Mexico City if you plan to hold for the long term and you negotiate hard on price, because the market has cooled just enough to give buyers some leverage without falling apart.

-The strongest signal is that sale prices were essentially flat in 2025 (down about 1% nominally) while rents kept climbing at over 6%, which means buying looks less overheated than renting right now.
+The strongest signal is that Mexico City sale prices were essentially flat to slightly down in 2025, while rents kept climbing at over 6%, which means the rental income side of the equation is catching up to prices rather than the other way around.

 Is it smart to buy now in Mexico City, or should I wait as of 2026?